TECHCRUNCH + CRUNCHBASE

 BACKGROUND

 TechCrunch is the source for breaking technology industry news.
 TechCrunch covers businesses ranging from startups to established firms.
 Notable journalists and contributors include venture capitalists Chris Dixon and entrepreneurs Justin Kan and Kevin Rose.
-A must read for Silicon Valley.
+A must-read for Silicon Valley.
 TechCrunch garners 8,4 million monthly uniques and has 13 million followers who generate 26 million monthly page views.
 More than 50% of the readership reads TechCrunch on mobile devices.

 The readership is made up of genuine tech news junkies.